damonho316/Spirit-Bench/README.md

 how to use
 <------>
-Just Download both of the file and put to server and run ```bash run.sh``` the test result will be in a file call log.txt
+Just Download both of the file and put to server and run ```bash code.sh``` the test result will be in a file call log.txt